 VIPKID is hiring part-time ESL teachers to work at least 7.5 hours per week, mostly on weekday mornings and weekend evenings.
 You’ll need a bachelor’s degree, plus experience working with kids ages 5 to 12.

 The base pay is between $7 and $9 per half-hour session, and with bonuses, the company states you can earn up to $22 an hour.

 36. Work as a Transcriptionist

 Are you a good listener -- and a good typist?
 You can make $15 to $25 an hour as a transcriptionist.

-You’ll need experience in the medical or legal fields to get those transcription assignments, but plenty of researchers, reporters and Average Joes are willing to pay for someone to type up their recordings.
+You’ll need experience in the medical or legal fields to get transcription assignments in those areas, but plenty of researchers, reporters and Average Joes are willing to pay for someone to type up their recordings.

-You get paid per audio hour, so this is another task that’s perfect for people with great focus.
+You get paid per audio hour, so this is a gig that’s perfect for people with great focus.
 If an hour-long recording takes you four hours to transcribe, you still only get paid for one hour.
 Listen closely!

 37. Sell Your Smartphone Photos